manzt/anywidget/paper/paper.md

 (\autoref{fig:overview}).
 First, it defines a standard for widget front-end code based on the web browser's native module system.
 Second, it provides tools to author, distribute, and execute these modules across web-based computing platforms.
-Since its release a year and a half ago, anywidget has steadily gained adoption.
-Nearly 100 new widgets have been created or ported to anywidget and published to the Python Package Index (PyPI), along with many standalone scripts and notebooks.
+Since its release in February 2023, anywidget has steadily gained adoption.
+As of October 2024, nearly 100 new widgets have been created or ported to anywidget and published to the Python Package Index (PyPI), along with many standalone scripts and notebooks.
 These tools cover general-purpose visualization libraries [@jscatter; @Heer2024] as well as notebook integrations for applications in biology [@gos; @vitessce; @viv; @cev], mapping [@lonboard], astronomy [@ipyaladin], and education [@drawdata].
 Anywidget has also been